Day 1 - Monday, November 3rd

 Time: 12:00-13:00

-Quantum gates and circuits
+Introduction to Quantum Computing - Qubits, gates and circuits

 Building on the previous session, we’ll explore how quantum circuits are used to implement quantum algorithms.
 This session bridges the gap between basic gate operations and practical quantum algorithms, showing how circuit design principles apply to real quantum computing problems.

-Coffee Break
+Coffee break

 Time: 15:00-15:30

-Speaker: Stefano Markidis (KTH, SE)
+Speaker: Stefano Markidis (KTH, SE) Time: 15:30-16:30

 An introduction to the theoretical foundations of quantum information processing.
 This session covers key concepts including quantum superposition, entanglement, and quantum measurements.
 We’ll discuss the Quantum Fourier Transform (QFT) and other fundamental quantum algorithms, providing the theoretical background needed for advanced quantum computing applications.
+This is an excellent foundation to learn how to build a quantum algorithm.

-Speaker: Göran Wendin (RISE, SE)
+Speaker: Göran Wendin (RISE, SE) Time: 16:30-17:30

-Reception & Mingling
+Reception & mingling

 Time: 18:00-20:00